5 Free Positivity Apps to Manage Mental Health and Boost Your Spirits

 It divides your day into four steps: Created, Helped, Learned, and Health.
 Every day, when you do the smallest thing that goes towards any one of these four categories, tap that button.
 You can long-press the button to write a note about what you did, or even change the category altogether.
 At the outset, you can go back a week to add what you achieved in days before installing the app.

 The idea is to recognize that even when a day feels truly useless, you can turn it around by accomplishing just a little.
 Get out of the feeling of having a “zero day” where you achieve nothing.
+And just like that, the app adds positivity to how you think.

 Even with ten minutes left on the clock, you can do ten squats or write a journal or learn something on the internet.
 That’s all it takes to start a chain of “no zero days” and keep at it.